ctuning/ck-mlperf/docker/mlperf-inference-vision-with-ck.tensorrt.ubuntu-18.04/README.md

 - `--dep_add_tags.lib-tensorflow`: specify `vsrc` to use TensorFlow built from sources controlling its execution via [flags](#flags) and `vprebuilt` to use prebuilt TensorFlow on the CPU.
 - `--dep_add_tags.weights`: specify the tags for a particular [model](#models).
-- `--env.CK_BATCH_COUNT`: the number of batches to be processed; assuming `--env.CK_BATCH_SIZE=1`, we typically use `--env.CK_BATCH_COUNT=5000` for experiments that measure accuracy over the COCO 2017 validation set and e.g. `--env.CK_BATCH_COUNT=2` for experiments that measure performance.
-(With TensorFlow, the first batch is usually slower than all subsequent batches.
-Therefore, its execution time has to be discarded.
-The execution times of subsequent batches will be averaged.)
 - `--repetitions`: the number of times to run an experiment (3 by default); we typically use `--repetitions=1` for experiments that measure accuracy and e.g. `--repetitions=10` for experiments that measure performance.
 - `--record`, `--record_repo=local`: must be present to have the results saved in the mounted volume.
-- `--record_uoa`: a unique name for each CK experiment entry; here, `object-detection-tf-py` (the name of the program) is the same for all experiments, `ssd-mobilenet-quantized` is unique for each model, `accuracy` indicates the accuracy mode.
+- `--record_uoa`: a unique name for each CK experiment entry; here, `mlperf.open.object-detection` is the common prefix for all experiments, `tensorrt-dynamic` is the backend, `ssd-mobilenet-quantized` is unique for each model, `accuracy` indicates the accuracy mode.
-- `--tags`: specify the tags for each CK experiment entry; we typically make them similar to the experiment entry name.
+- `--tags`: specify the comma-separated tags for each CK experiment entry; we typically use parts of the experiment entry name.

 <a name="explore"></a>